 Prior to beginning data collection you will need to have your candidature confirmed.
 This involves preparing your research proposal and a subsequent seminar where you will explain your proposed research and obtain feedback.

 A research proposal should state the research questions and explain how you will answer them.

 - selecting an appropriate research design.

 The research proposal is a blueprint for the development of your research project.
-A well-prepared proposal places boundaries on the study, enables the supervisor to guide and assist you, and helps you remain focused on addressing the research questions.
+A well-prepared proposal places boundaries on the study, enables your supervisor to guide and assist you and helps with focusing on addressing the research questions.

-Sections of a research proposal can be incorporated into the final thesis.
+In addition, sections of a research proposal can be incorporated into the final thesis/project.

 - ensure that the problem has been adequately defined;

 - ensure that the research questions or hypotheses are defined and able to be answered;